Once you have GeoAnalytics Engine installed, see Get started for a quick tutorial that introduces

 See Dependencies for a complete description of the install requirements for each version of Spark and GeoAnalytics Engine.

 Yes, you must authorize the geoanalytics module before running any function or tool.
-See Licensing and Authorization for more information.
+See Licensing for more information.

 The size and scale of the Spark cluster you should use depends on the amount of data you’re working with, the type of analysis or queries being run, and the performance required by your use case.